jlafrank1/portfolio/README.md

 ## About The Project

+Hey!
+Nice to see you.
 This is where my Portfolio lives.
+Thanks for checking it out!

-## Overview & User Stories
+## Overview

-- All users can generate random things to do when bored
+I started this website during the first few weeks of a software engineer bootcamp in Summer/Fall 2021.
+Since completing bootcamp, I have learned other technologies that I look forward to implementing into this website.
+As I make updates, I will update my roadmap (below).
+Thank you for your interest!

 ### How it started:

+Featuring my geriatric pup, Scout, AKA the world's best placeholder image generator:
 ![Old WireFrame](./assets/wireframe-old.png)
 ![Old WireFrame](./assets/wireframe-old-2.png)

 ### How it's going:

+Featuring my very own face, and some neat background colors (Is that a gradient?!
+Yes it's a gradient!!):

 ![Things To Do Landing Page](./assets/scrnshot.png)